ConsenSysMesh/web3studio-blackHoleSum/README.md

 As far as I can see, the following components need to be built:

 * We will need to do the computations for encryption and decryption.
 All computations are done using type-3 asymmetric elliptic curve pairings.
-The pairing chosen must work in two groups where the external diffie hellman assumption holds, as this protocol is secure under the SXDH assumption.
-The optimal ate pairing over a Barreto-Naehrig curve is one such candidate.
+The pairing chosen must work in two groups where the external Diffie-Hellman assumption holds, as this protocol is secure under the SXDH assumption.
+The Optimal Ate Pairing over a Barreto-Naehrig curve is one such candidate.
 [Adjoint has a library in Haskell](https://github.com/adjoint-io/pairing), implementing a BN-128 curve that seems like a good candidate to use.
 * Once cipher texts and decryption keys are generated, they need to actually be sent to other participants.
 This will be implemented on Ethereum, so we need a library that wraps JSON-RPC.
 * The architecture requires a multi party computation setup  phase.
 For this, we will need the ability to encrypt values with ECIES.
 [This is a library in Haskell for ECIES](http://hackage.haskell.org/package/cryptonite-0.25/docs/Crypto-PubKey-ECIES.html)
 * Bulletproofs will be needed, so that inputs can be verified.
 [Bulletproof library in haskell will be used for this](https://github.com/adjoint-io/bulletproofs)